Let's Go to Bed (The Cure song)

 "Let's Go to Bed" is a song by English rock band the Cure, released as a stand-alone single by Fiction Records in November 1982.
 In the aftermath of the dark Pornography, Robert Smith returned from a month-long detox in the Lake District to write the song, the antithesis to what the Cure currently represented.
-It was later included on the album Japanese Whispers, which compiles the band's three singles from 1982-83 and their five B-sides.
+It was later included on the compilation album Japanese Whispers, which compiles the band's three singles from 1982 to 1983 and their five B-sides.

-The single was only a minor success in the UK, peaking at No. 44, but became a Top 20 hit in Australasia in 1983, reaching No. 15 in Australia (for two weeks) and No. 17 in New Zealand.
+The single was only a minor success in the UK, peaking at No. 44, but became a Top 20 hit in Australia in 1983, reaching No. 15 in Australia (for two weeks) and No. 17 in New Zealand.

 History

-The origins of "Let's Go to Bed" lie in "Temptation", one of the demos for Pornography.
-The song is a relatively upbeat, guitar-driven instrumental.
-In August 1982, soon after Simon Gallup's departure from the band, Smith demoed a vocal version of the track, entitled "Temptation Two", a psychedelic piece not far removed from the Pornography album but somewhat lighter in tone.
-At the end of the song, Smith sings a string of wordless syllables, nearly identical to the "doo doo doo"s of the later song.
-The song version was debuted on Kid Jensen's radio show on 27 November 1982, as a take which was very close to the final version that appeared as a single in the same month.